GaneshKandu/JDBMngr/README.md

 # JDBMngr
 Java Based web Application to manage your DataBase

-JDBGmgr is a Java Based Web Application to access your DataBase to perform daily operation
+JDBGmgr is a Java Based Web Application to access your DataBase to perform your daily operation

 #SCREENSHOTS